 What is a Trigger Point?

 Trigger points are knots of muscle fiber that develop due to strain, injury, or another condition.
 The muscle tightens and shortens forming a lump.
 The lumps can be small, similar to the size of a pea, or larger, closer to the size of a walnut.
 They are tender to the touch and pain may be in more than one part of the body.
-Trigger points cannot be relieved easily through things like massage, or a chiropractic adjustment, or over-the-counter medication.
+Trigger points cannot be relieved easily through procedures like massage, or chiropractic adjustment, or over-the-counter medication.

 “EXPERIENCE HAS BEEN GREAT!”

 My experience has been great!
 The doctors are knowledgeable.
 They listen to my concerns and questions and always give great feedback.
 Sofia at the front desk is so pleasant and super helpful.